 It has a surprisingly extensive scope, including all Member States of the European Union along with the UK post-Brexit in 2019, as the GDPR will be also incorporated into UK law.
-Unlike the EU Directive 95/46 personal data protection rules, the GDPR also affects any companies outside of the EU that offer goods or services to individuals in the EU or that monitor their behaviour within the EU.
-For example, website hosting companies in the US that host sites accessible by individuals in the EU are directly affected.
+Unlike the EU Directive 95/46 personal data protection rules, the GDPR also affects any companies outside of the EU.